 The disadvantage of using IngramSpark to distribute to Amazon is that if your book isn't just flying off the (virtual) shelves Amazon might mark your book as Temporarily Out of Stock or Ships in n Days status.
 So, understandably, you may want to use CreateSpace to keep your print book in stock in Amazon so you don't lose customers (who want instant gratification) in the highest-volume bookstore on the planet.

-As we’ve seen in this post, the advantages of using IngramSpark to distribute to Amazon is financial.
-Who doesn’t want to make more money selling each book.
-If your book sells, you’ll probably be okay.
+As we've seen in this post, the advantages of using IngramSpark to distribute to Amazon is financial.
+Who doesn't want to make more money selling each book?
+If your book is a consistent seller you'll probably won't be listed as out of stock.
 In addition, IngramSpark offers:

 WHICH WILL YOU CHOOSE?